llimeht/jupyter-teaching-tools/README.md

   in-code comments listed below.
 * `omit`: the cell should be completely omitted from the *answers* output.

+In `template` mode,  textual replacements may be made on each line of the cell to manipulate the contents of the cell, for instance to redact parts of the answer (leaving hints behind).
-The replacements in `template` cells are applied in *questions* mode as described below.
-In *answers* mode, the replacement code is simply deleted.
+The replacements in `template` cells are only applied when the program is run in *questions* mode; in *answers* mode, the replacement code is simply deleted.

 * `##deval`: removes the value that will be set to a variable, leaving an ellipsis to indicate that something is missing
     ```python
     v = 20.0                                 ##deval
     w = 10.0      # comment is preserved     ##deval
     ```
-    becomes
+    becomes in *questions* mode
     ```python
     v = ...
     w = ...       # comment is preserved
     ```

-* `##deeqn`: remove a comment to see a particular equation from the notes
+* `##deeqn`: remove a cross-reference to an equation in the course notes
     ```python
     y = m * x + b        # use the gradient, eqn 3.2          ##deval ##deeqn
     ```
-    becomes
+    becomes in *questions* mode
     ```python
     y = ...              # use the gradient,
     ```